 In most situations, when covering startup costs for a new business, it can make sense to go with a larger long-term loan, so you have longer to pay it back if your business doesn’t turn a profit for the first year or two.

-However, your business might find that it needs to secure provisional patent protection or fulfill an immediate market demand that could quickly be covered and paid back with a short term loan.
+However, your business might find that it needs to secure provisional patent protection or fulfil an immediate market demand that could quickly be covered and paid back with a short term loan.

 If your business plan projects a quick influx of cash, then you could even use a short term loan to cover the total startup cost for your business.
 You might only need a small amount of cash flow to get your business up and running or to take care of unexpected small, but necessary operational costs (like a projector for the conference room or digital cloud storage).